 It’s Not Just the NSA

 We want to emphasize the whole “hardly a new trick” bit and the ease with which even marginally skilled malicious users can gain access to your computer.
-This long-form article over at Ars Technica, Meet The Men Who Spy On Women Through Their Webcams, is an unsettling account that really drives home that the majority of people doing the spying aren’t government agents but low-tier hackers that use simple phishing tricks and malicious websites to net thousands upon thousands of computers and then, for little more than their own amusement in most cases, use simple tools to catalog and monitor all the devices they have access to.
+This article over at Ars Technica, Meet The Men Who Spy On Women Through Their Webcams, is an unsettling account.
+The majority of people doing the spying aren’t government agents, but low-tier hackers that use simple tools to catalog and monitor all the devices a computer may have access to.

-So before you shrug your shoulders and say, “Well the NSA doesn’t care about my boring life, so it doesn’t matter,” understand that while we might all find allegations of government spying the most troubling on a global and intellectual level the majority of actual webcam spying is carried out by what amounts to creepy Peeping Toms.
+So before you shrug your shoulders and say, “Well the NSA doesn’t care about my boring life, so it doesn’t matter,” understand that while we might all find allegations of government spying the most troubling on a global and intellectual level, the majority of actual webcam spying is carried out by creepy Peeping Toms.